-COPYRIGHT 2017 - ROGER VERMALEN KARBAN
+COPYRIGHT 2017 - The Estate of ROGER VERMALEN KARBAN

-DECEMBER 25TH, 2017: CHRISTMAS Eucharist During the Day Isaiah 52:7-10 Hebrews 1:1-6 John 1:1-18
+DECEMBER 25TH, 2020: CHRISTMAS Eucharist During the Day Isaiah 52:7-10 Hebrews 1:1-6 John 1:1-18

 No matter how much I try to put it out of my mind, I frequently think of "White Christmas" today; not because I'm sentimental about old-time Christmas songs, but because I teach Scripture.
 I often use it as an example in my courses.